farawayCC/Telegram-bot-boost-calculator/README.md

 # Telegram-bot-boost-calculator
 Telegram Bot for price calculation.
 Boost, calibration and coaching.
-Build using Telegraf
+Created using Telegraf

 # How to start: